martin-t/martin-t.github.io/content/test.md

 }
 ```

-Overflows the column but fits on the screen
+Overflows the column but fits on the screen[^footnote-wide-code]

+[^footnote-wide-code]: This is a footnote that should not interfere with the wide content below.
+Message repeats.
+This is a footnote that should not interfere with the wide content below.
+Message repeats.
+This is a footnote that should not interfere with the wide content below.
+Message repeats.
+This is a footnote that should not interfere with the wide content below.

 ```rust
 fn main() {